Fifth Summer School 2020

 To be considered for admission, applicants must be:

-- 35 years of age (applicants should have been born in 1985 or later);
+- up to 35 years old (applicants should have been born in 1985 or later);

 - Fluent in written and spoken English;